 14. Why We Fall: Best Explanation of Gravity Ever

 When dealing with heavy theories and topics, sometimes it's best to have a visual aid.
 Teacher Dan Burns went viral for his utilization of a visual aid when explaining gravity.

 Burns stretched lycra over a circular frame and dropped marbles onto the surface.
 The seemingly simple display serves to illustrate general relativity, and how matter bends space.
 It's a fantastically simple way to illustrate a complex theory and allows students to interact with physics in a rewarding, engaging way.

 15. Incredible Blackboard Skills: Teaching Computers Without A Computer

 Teachers often find themselves in situations where they must make do with what resources they have at their disposal, even if they're not especially suited to the job at hand.
 One teacher who overcame the limitations of his resources in the most inspiring way possible is Richard Appiah Akoto.

 The Ghanaian teacher teaches communication technology, something he's managed to do without the aid of computers.
-Akoto teaches his students by drawing detailed diagrams of programs like Microsoft Word on the blackboard, and instructing them on each function.
-His story went viral earlier this year, and attracted the attention of Microsoft, who have since reached out to help Akoto with his fantastic work.
+Akoto teaches his students by drawing detailed diagrams of programs like Microsoft Word on the blackboard and instructing them on each function.
+His story went viral earlier this year and attracted the attention of Microsoft, who has since reached out to help Akoto with his fantastic work.